morgoe/yogaruka/_includes/content/yoga/prices.md

 ### Drop-in Class

-**$25**: welcome to book a one-off group class anytime.
+**$26**: welcome to book a one-off group class anytime.

-Once you've used up your Intro pass, we have 3 easy multi-class pass options to cover for all situations and necessities.
+Once you’ve used up your Intro pass, we have 2 easy membership options and a multi-class pass to cover for all situations and necessities.
 We want to keep things very simple so all you ever need to worry about is your practice!

-{% include price.html title="Drop-in Class" amount="$25" url="https://www.momoyoga.com/yogaruka/member/upgrade" %}
+{% include price.html title="Drop-in Class" amount="$26" url="https://www.momoyoga.com/yogaruka/member/upgrade" %}

 ### 10-Class Pack

-**$200**: optimal for those who want to practice once a week or even once a fortnight.
-This pass is a really sweet deal (you basically pay for 8 classes and get 2 more free!) and is **valid for 3 months**.
+**$208**: optimal for those who want to practice once a week or even once a fortnight.
+This pass is a really sweet deal (you basically pay for 8 classes and get 2 more free!) and is **valid for 3 months** which translates to precisely 13 weeks.
 It can make for a wonderful gift for a dear one and it can be used for any group classes of your choice.

 {% include price.html title="10-Class Pack" amount="$200" url="https://www.momoyoga.com/yogaruka/member/upgrade" %}

 ### Private Sessions

-Private sessions can go from 45' to 75' in length.
-Your first private session will include a **free 15' anatomical assessment,** to cater for your very specific needs.
+Private sessions can go from 45’ to 75’ in length.
+Your first private session will include a **free 15’ anatomical assessment** to cater for your very specific needs, so allow for slightly more time than you booked.

 {% include price.html title="Private Class" subtitle="45-75min" amount="from $70" url="/contact" %}

-10-session packs offer a 10% discount on the full price and are valid over 16 consecutive weeks/4 months/ from purchase.
-20-session packs offer a 20%+ discount on the full price and are valid over 34 consecutive weeks/8 months/ from purchase.
+10-session passes offer a 20% discount on the full price and are valid over 13 consecutive weeks/3 months/ from purchase.
+20-session passes offer a **25%+ discount** on the full price and are valid over 34 consecutive weeks/8 months/ from purchase.

 <div class="card m-top--md">
 	<table class="table">